hb-james/graphite-tutorial/README.md

 ## Getting Started
 1. After going through installations, cd into your project folder, fork this repo `gh repo fork git@github.com:hb-james/graphite-tutorial.git` This will also ask if you want to clone the project, say yes.
 2. Cd into the recently cloned graphite-tutorial project locally
-3. Initialize graphite with `gt repo init` or `gt ri` choose main branch as your trunk branch.
+3. Initialize graphite with `gt repo init` or `gt ri` choose `main` branch as your trunk.
-4. Select yes to track existing branches, normally I would not say yes for other projects because I want my graphite to only show my work.
+4. It doesn't matter in this case what you select if you want to track current branches, normally I would select no, becuase I only want to track my changes/branches
-5. Check the branch `lesson-1` with `gt branch checkout lesson-1` or `gt bco lesson-1`
+5. Check the branch `lesson-1` with `git checkout lesson-1`
+6. We can now add this branch to be tracked with `gt branch track lesson-1` or `gt btr lesson-1`
-6. Follow instructions on `Lesson-1.md`
+7. Follow instructions on `Lesson-1.md`